-The tour includes a full guided experience with a certified archaeologist and includes private transportation, snorkeling equipment, drinks, lunch in Valladolid, and admission to Chichen Itza and Ik Kil.
+The tour includes a full guided experience with a certified archaeologist and includes private air-conditioned transportation, snorkeling equipment, drinks, lunch in Valladolid, and admission to Chichen Itza and Ik Kil cenote.

-If you’re looking beat the crowds, arrive in style, and have a totally unique Chichen Itza experience at the same time, then this is the tour for you!
+If you’re looking beat the crowds, arrive in style, and have an incredibly unique Chichen Itza experience at the same time, then this is the tour for you!

-Even so, this is the best Chichen Itza tour from Merida.
+All in all, this is the overall best tour from Merida.

 If you’re looking for a small group tour with some unique perks, then check out this highly-rated Chichen Itza tour from Merida.

-You can also hire a personal tour guide when you get to Chichen Itza, or download an audio guide onto your phone via the “Chichen Itza Tour Guide Cancun” app.
+You can also hire a personal tour guide when you get to the site, or get an audio guide onto your phone via the “Chichen Itza Tour Guide Cancun” app.

 Sure, your tour guide will probably offer up water for your visit, but given Mexico’s recent endeavors to reduce their single-use plastic waste, do the environment a favor and bring a big reusable water bottle with you.